ashvardanian/SimSIMD/README.md

 SimSIMD doesn't produce intermediate vector results, like `a @ M @ b`, but computes the bilinear form directly.

-### Set Intersection, Galloping, and Binary Search
+### Sparse Vectors

+> On sorted set intersections, "Galloping", and Binary Search.

 The set intersection operation is generally defined as the number of elements that are common between two sets, represented as sorted arrays of integers.
 The most common way to compute it is a linear scan: